daiaventureira/bookShelf/README.md

 This application is a bookshelf built using ReactJs.

 The BookShelf application has a main page with three shelves (currently reading, want to read and read) where the user can organize them books in differents shelves.
 The BookShelf has a search page as well where the user cans seach for books by name or author.
-When the user select in what shelf the book should be on the main page, automatically the book will be inserted in that shelf.
+When the user select a shelf where the book should be in the main page, automatically the book will be inserted into that shelf.

 ## Installation